-Clinical Observation II. a level I fieldwork experience, provides the student 'contact with patient/residents of different ages and disabilities.
-Students will be placed in an approved agency and continue to practice communication observation and techniques supervision.
-They will begin the process developing potential treatment plans and procedures, and adapting equipment and activity.
+Level I fieldwork experience provides the student contact with patients/clients of different ages and disabilities.
+Students will be placed in an approved agency and continue practice of observation and communication techniques under supervision.
+They will begin the process of developing potential treatment plans and procedures, adapting equipment and activity.
 Areas of functional difficulty requiring therapeutic intervention will be explored.

-OTA 112 Activities of Daily Living 3 Hours
+OTA 112 Activities of Daily Living